 Bred by crossing the oriental types with trumpet lilies, resulting in Orienpets which are sweetly scented and the flowers will hang pendulous.
-Performs well in containers or borders and for the best results plant in groups of 3 or more.
+Lilium Lady Alice performs well in containers or borders and for the best results plant in groups of 3 or more.

 Lilies are a very versatile garden plant as they are ideal when grown in borders or containers around the house and garden.
 Once planted lilies are best left undisturbed for a number of years.
 Cultivate soils to a depth of 25cms and plant bulbs 15cms deep and 15cms apart.
 In heavy soils add humus matter and a handful of grit to the hole before planting the bulbs.
 Lilies like to be grown in well drained soils in the cooler or shadier parts of the garden.
 Lilies do like to get some sun during the day so very shaded areas are not recommended.